MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-v4-state.md

 The first step in setting up state management is to define the classes containing the information to manage in the user and conversation state.
 The example used in this article, defines the following classes:

-- In **UserProfile.cs**, we define a `UserProfile` class for the user information that the bot will collect.
+- In **UserProfile.cs**, you define a `UserProfile` class for the user information that the bot will collect.
-- In **ConversationData.cs**, we define a `ConversationData` class to control our conversation state while gathering user information.
+- In **ConversationData.cs**, you define a `ConversationData` class to control our conversation state while gathering user information.

 The following code examples show the definitions for the `UserProfile` and `ConversationData` classes.